Professional Education and Knowledge (PEAK)

 - Check out the PEAK events described below to find out more about how you can prepare for personal professional success:

 An intense exploration of career topics with leading business leaders of the region.
-A three-course dinner is served and topics are moderated by a leader.
+A three-course dinner is served and topics are moderated by a facilitator.

 Travel to locations away from the Bowling Green region to discover business careers.
 Past trips include St. Louis, Atlanta, Cincinnati, Nashville, and Louisville.
 Trips typically occur during the Spring semester and last two or three days.
 Students are charged a nominal fee.